inrazhtet/WashingtonMetro/README.md

 # WashingtonMetro
-### Fare Evasion Exploration
+### Fare Evasion Investigation

 #### Problem Statement
 The Washington Metro loses substantial amount of revenue each year to fare evaders (people who hop on bus without paying anything).

 #### Objective
-Our goal is to use existing administrative data along with American Community Survey data at the census block level to find a narrative on where the most fare evasion is happening and what could be the cause of it.
+Our goal is to use existing administrative data along with American Community Survey data at the census block level to find a narrative on where the most fare evasion is happening and why it is so.

 #### Team
 The lead Principal Investigator of the team is [Vicki Lancaster](https://www.bi.vt.edu/faculty/Vicki-Lancaster).
 Lata Kodali, a Ph.D. student in Statistics at Virginia Tech and I co-led a team of 4 undergraduate interns from Virginia Tech for this project.

 #### Deliverables
-We presented our findings to the executive at the Washington Metro Transport Authority.
+We presented our findings to the executives at the Washington Metro Transport Authority.
 We also did a symposium poster on some of our work which is in this repo under **WMATAFindings.pdf**

 #### Datasets
 *This repository is not for reproducibility.
-It is to highlight some of the work I have done via some code snippets.
+It is to highlight a small portion of the work I have done via some code snippets.
 The datasets are under strict confidentiality agreement*

 Some of the datasets used in the project are as below:
 1. Bus Stops (10,988 observations): bus stopID, latitude and longitude.